Mortgage

 Get your free credit score with LendingTree Spring.

-Under the Georgia Dream Homeownership Program, the DCA also provides down payment assistance.
-Borrowers financing a home through the Georgia Dream Loan Program can receive 5% of the purchase price (up to $10,000) to put towards their down payment and closing costs.
+Under the Georgia Dream Homeownership Program, DCA also provides down payment assistance.
+Borrowers financing a home through the Georgia Dream Loan Program can receive the lesser of 5% of the purchase price or up to $10,000 to put toward their down payment and closing costs.
 Homebuyers who work in certain public-facing professions or have a family member with a disability can receive 6% of the purchase price (up to $12,500).

-The down payment assistance is a 0% interest deferred second mortgage with no monthly payments.
+The DPA is a 0% interest deferred second mortgage with no monthly payments.
 Borrowers repay the loan when they sell, refinance or no longer live in the home as their primary residence.

 • Standard: 5% of the purchase price, up to $10,000 (whichever amount is lower); available to all eligible buyers